Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 7) Some programs may require longer than one year to complete.

-30) Estimated annual median salary for Motorcycle Mechanics in the U.S. Bureau of Labor Statistics’ Occupational Employment and Wages, May 2020.
+30) MMI’s Motorcycle Technician Training program prepares graduates for entry-level positions using the provided training, primarily as motorcycle technicians.
+Estimated annual salary is for Motorcycle Mechanics as published in the U.S. Bureau of Labor Statistics’ May 2020 Occupational Employment and Wages.
+Entry-level salaries are lower for MMI graduates.
 MMI is an educational institution and cannot guarantee employment or salary.
 MMI graduates’ achievements may vary.
-Individual circumstances and wages depend on personal credentials and economic factors.
-Work experience, industry certifications, the location of the employer and their compensation programs affect wages.
-Entry-level salaries may be lower.
-MMI programs prepare graduates for careers in industries using the provided training, primarily as motorcycle technicians.
-Some MMI graduates get jobs within their field of study in positions other than as a technician, such as service writer, equipment maintenance, and parts associate.
-Salary information for the Commonwealth of Massachusetts: The average annual entry-level salary for persons employed as Motorcycle Mechanics (49-3052) in the Commonwealth of Massachusetts is $30,157 (Massachusetts Labor and Workforce Development, May 2019 data, viewed June 2, 2021 https://lmi.dua.eol.mass.gov/lmi/OccupationalEmploymentAndWageSpecificOccupations#).
-North Carolina salary information: The U.S. Department of Labor estimate of hourly earnings of the middle 50% for skilled motorcycle technicians in North Carolina, published May 2021, is $15.94.
+Individual circumstances and wages depend on economic factors, personal credentials, work experience, industry certifications, the location of the employer, and their compensation programs.
+Some MMI graduates get jobs within their field of study in positions other than as a motorcycle technician, such as service writer, equipment maintenance, and parts associate.
+Salary information for the Commonwealth of Massachusetts: The average annual entry-level salary for persons employed as Motorcycle Mechanic (49-3052) in the Commonwealth of Massachusetts is $30,660 (Massachusetts Labor and Workforce Development, May 2020 data https://lmi.dua.eol.mass.gov/lmi/OccupationalEmploymentAndWageSpecificOccupations#).
+Salary information for North Carolina: The U.S. Department of Labor estimates the hourly median wage for skilled motorcycle technicians in North Carolina is $15.94 (Bureau of Labor Statistics, U.S. Department of Labor, May 2020 Occupational Employment and Wages, Motorcycle Mechanics).
 The Bureau of Labor Statistics does not publish entry-level salary data.
-However, the 25th and 10th percentile of hourly earnings in North Carolina are $12.31 and $10.56, respectively.
-(Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment and Wages, May 2020.
-Motorcycle Mechanics, viewed June 2, 2021.)
+However, the 25th and 10th percentiles of hourly earnings in North Carolina are $12.31 and $10.56, respectively.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.